makersacademy/bowling-challenge/README.md

 ### Future Additions

 At the point where I began to add the calculations for the spare, I considered extracting frame into a separate class to deal with the calculations independently from game.
-Separating out frame into a separate class would have resulted in cleaner code which would be much easier to refactor and add to making the logic more robust.
+Separating out frame into a separate class would have resulted in cleaner code which would be much easier to refactor down the line.
+It would also avoid the overuse of nesting functions.

 In the future, when attempting this challenge again I would create 2 separate classes for: